caitlinestrada27/caitlinestrada27/README.md

 I am a student at the University of North Carolina at Chapel Hill from New Orleans, LA expecting to graduate in the spring of 2027.
 I am studying Computer Science and Business Administration (@ UNC Kenan-Flagler Business School).

-## 👩‍💼 Jobs
+## 👩‍💼 Experiences
-Undergraduate Teaching Assistant for COMP 110: Introduction to Programming Teaching Assistant for Girls Who Code iOS Apprentice @ App Team Carolina
+Undergraduate Teaching Assistant for COMP 110: Introduction to Programming <br/>
+Teaching Assistant for Girls Who Code <br/>
+iOS Apprentice @ App Team Carolina <br/>
 Prev Software Engineering Intern @ Shutterstock

 ## 📖 Languages